Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Linear Regression Experiments

 \subsection{Hypothesis: Fine-tuning is suppressing solutions}

 We consider factoring a model into ``capabilities'' and ``task inference'' via

-where $\modelposterior$ is some weighting function on the discrete solution.
+where $\modelposterior$ is some weighting function on the discrete solution estimating the posterior probability that the prompt is drawn from $\discretedist$.
 A capability refers to whether the transformer can internally perform an algorithm of interest (i.e. discrete regression or ridge regression) and task inference refers to whether the model can correctly disambiguate which algorithm to use.
-If $w_\theta(X, y)$ were equal to the Bayes optimal $\wmixopt$ and the model perfectly implemented discrete regression and ridge regression, then $\modelposterior$ would be the true posterior probability that the prompt is drawn from the discrete distribution.
-Due to our limited mechanistic understanding of transformers, we can not test whether this is how language models compute solutions.
-However, we can utilize this framework as an assumption to develop insight into what function is learned by the model.
+Due to limited mechanistic understanding, we can not test whether this is how language models compute solutions.
+However, we can utilize this as an assumption to understand what is learned by the model.

 Assuming this framework, catastrophic forgetting can be seen as task inference up-weighting fine-tuning tasks and potential degrading pretraining capabilities.
 However, from \reffig{ft_over_training}, we see that the loss on $\contdist$ jumps abruptly as we fine-tune, suggesting that the model is more likely to have learned to down-weight the ridge regression solution rather than completely ``unlearn'' any internal implementation of ridge regression within a few steps.
 We hypothesize that during fine-tuning, the drop in performance on the continuous distribution is largely driven by altered task inference, i.e. for a prompt $X, y$ from $\contdist$, $\modelposterior$ is larger due to the fine-tuning updates.
 We also hypothesize that the ridge regression and discrete regression capabilities are somewhat preserved.